|15 Dan Roszel|

 He has coached four of the top-six pitchers on Gardner-Webb's career wins list.
 In 2003, his pitching staff threw a school-record 20 complete games.
 Before becoming Gardner-Webb's pitching coach, Roszel spent two years at Lake City Community College as an assistant coach.

-Roszel, a 2000 graduate of the University of North Florida, and his wife Melissa have two daughters, Madyson (10) and Makenna (6).
+Roszel, a 2000 graduate of the University of North Florida, and his wife Melissa resides in Greenville with their two daughters, Madyson and Makenna.
 Roszel received his degree in criminal justice with a minor in political science.